 Hello!
 Thanks for stopping by!

-The house is located on a greenbelt: our side street is too steep for a road, so we (and a contingent of students from the University of Washington) have built a trail and planted native species for the birds and bugs.
+The house is located on a greenbelt: our side street is too steep for a road, so we (and a contingent of students from the University of Washington) built a trail and planted native species for the birds and bugs.
 Large garden with flowers and edibles completes the Metrobilly experience.
 Unconfirmed existence of gnomes.